We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Bobvila.com may earn a commission from purchases made through these links.

-If you’re unsure what type of finish is on your floor, scrape off a tiny bit from an inconspicuous area with a sharp knife blade.
+If you’re not sure what type of finish is on your floor, use a sharp knife blade to scrape off a tiny bit from an inconspicuous area.

 Carpet, hardwood, vinyl, and tile flooring.